Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 # Version List

 ### `v1.0 | "Noble Endeavors"`
-- ~80% of all UI Elements have been altered.
+- Most *new player* pointer UI has been removed.
-  - The new textures where created from a variety of sources: mobile port, community artwork, redrawn by hand, redrawn by AI, or upscaled by AI.
+  - Optionally you can select to keep the UI.
+- All maps have been giving a boost to saturation, contrast, and clarity.
-- Most sword skills have been given an HD HDR makeover.
+- All sword skills detail and saturation have been increased.
-- At this point too much to list or even remember.
+- All summons are replaced using their key art.

 # Up Coming
-- [x] HD HDR summons
+- [x] None
-- [ ] Dev build with raw pngs for the community to edit
+- [ ] None

 # Known Issues